TDA/EMailInjectionVuln/README.md

 specifying it, then I will kick you myself, however improbable that may sound.
 EIBTI !!! remember that, at least in Python :D :D

+*Note to self:* Had to downport to Python2, so this entire thing was rewritten :(

 ### Crawler
 1. CeleryCrawler.py is the config file (kinda), and sets up the queue to execute.
 2. The call_for_ scripts are basically built to use with Celery,